danieluac/Mucua/README.md

 # Mucua
-Mucua is a new framework for beginning backend of the PHP
+Múcua is a new framework for beginning backend of the PHP Múcua é a nova ferramenta para backend iniciantes do PHP

-para executar pela primeiro vez o mucua precisas criar um banco de dados 'mucua' ou modificar directamente para um novo banco de dados de sua preferência no directório
+para executar pela primeiro vez o mucua precisas criar um banco de dados 'mucua' ou modificar directamente o nome do banco de dados para o de sua preferência no directório:

+ to start by first time Múcua you need criate a new data base in your mysql manager or modify especificaly the name of the bata base in the directory:

 # app\config\database.php